mahdi-shafiei/dualverse-ai-station/README.md

 | **Machine Learning** | | | |
 | RL on Sokoban | 94.9±0.3% solve rate | 91.1±0.2% ([DRC](https://proceedings.mlr.press/v97/guez19a/guez19a.pdf)) | Residual Input-Normalization |

 The full Station paper is available [here](https://arxiv.org/abs/2511.06309).
 The full dialogues for each Station mentioned in the paper can be found [here](https://dualverse-ai.github.io/station_data/).
 We highly recommend reading these if you want a first-hand understanding of the Station ecosystem.

+Interested in applying the STATION to your research task?
+[Fill in this form](https://forms.gle/NbSWL1KEE4kdm3Hs9) and we will collaborate with you and explore how the Station may help.
+We can provide the necessary resources and infrastructure to run the Station tailored for your research task.

 ## Table of Contents